Ran Luo is a Social Media Coordinator based in Toronto, Ontario. He graduated from Seneca College’s PR program and now works for the college.

 My current title may say “Social Media Coordinator” but I’m not limited to only completing social media-related tasks.
 I really enjoy the fact that I get to showcase a range of skills for other purposes, which is exactly what I want in terms of building a career.
 Further, I get to receive feedback on my creative output!

-How do you deal with working with a colleague who you just don’t vibe with?
+How do you deal with working with a colleague with who you just don’t vibe with?

 I’m going to use an example from basketball here since it’s something that I would find myself thinking about whenever I had similar concerns: due to personality differences, Kobe Bryant and Shaquille O’Neal were never the closest of friends back when they were teammates on the Los Angeles Lakers.
 In fact, they clashed often.
 However, each was great at what he did, and both put their differences aside when the game started, so despite the lack of friendship at the time, they were able to lead their team to three consecutive NBA championships.